fedora-ci/jenkins-pipeline-library/README.md

 ## Limitations

 Fedora CI is "artifact-centric", i.e. everything more or less evolves around artifacts.
-This library currently supports only "koji-build" artifacts; modules and other artifact types are not supported yet.
+This library currently supports only "koji-build" and "productmd-compose" artifacts; modules and other artifact types are not supported yet.

 ## Development